Submission Deadline for Papers & Nominations

 Please email your nominations to Lydia at Lydia.Nicholson@raom.org Your nomination should include the name of the nominee, and personal qualities and key health care achievements that are distinctive to the nominee.

 The Rochester Academy of Medicine is excited to announce the return of the prize awards.
-Those studying in the diverse fields of healthcare and those who have graduated within the past five years are welcome to submit papers for the 2017 Prize Awards.
+Those studying in the diverse fields of healthcare and those who have graduated within the past five years from their professional degree are welcome to submit papers for the 2018 Prize Awards.
 The prize awards are given for a scholarly writings including those that have been submitted or accepted for publication in peer-reviewed journals.
-The three awards available this year are the following:

-The awards will be presented during the Academy’s Annual Meeting on May 16, 2017.
+The awards and the $500 stipend will be presented during the Academy’s Annual Meeting.
 Prize recipients are expected to submit a short summary of their papers for the Annual Meeting.

 Rules for Submission